International relations with the Taliban: India

 In the wake of terrorist attacks in India, the Indian government has claimed that fundamentalist organisations such as the Taliban are seeking to expand their activities in India.
 During the 2011 ICC Cricket World Cup which was co-hosted in India, Pakistani Interior Minister Rehman Malik and Interpol chief Ronald Noble revealed that a terrorist bid to disrupt the tournament had been foiled; following a conference with Noble, Malik said that the Taliban had begun to base their activities in India with reports from neighbouring countries exposing their activities in the country and stating that a Sri Lankan terrorist who was planning to target cricketers was arrested in Colombo.
 In 2009, the Times of India called for India to reassess the Taliban threat.

 In 2012, the Taliban said that they want to have cordial relations with India, and they praised India for resisting US calls for more military involvement in Afghanistan.
+After the fall of the Indian-backed Islamic Republic of Afghanistan, India did not recognize the Taliban since their rise to power in August 2021.
+The Indian government approached Taliban representatives in Doha in September 2021.

+The country’s stance has been cautious, primarily focusing on addressing the humanitarian needs of the Afghan people.
+Recently, the Taliban authorities sought India’s aid for Afghanistan’s economic revival.
+India has maintained a "technical team" presence in Kabul and started allowing Taliban diplomatic staff in New Delhi in November 2023.

 Iran

 Iran has historically been an enemy of the Taliban.
+However, after relations between the two sides soured with the United States, Iranian officials called the Taliban one of its allies' "Axis of Resistance".

-In early August 1998, after attacking the city of Mazar-i-Sharif, Taliban forces killed several thousand civilians and 11 Iranian diplomats and intelligence officers in the Iranian consulate.
+In early August 1998, after attacking the city of Mazar-i-Sharif, Taliban-allied forces massacred thousands of people in retaliation against the anti-Taliban warlords, and killed 11 Iranian diplomats in the Iranian consulate.
 Alleged radio intercepts indicate Mullah Omar personally approved the killings.
-In the following crisis between Iran and the Taliban, the Iranian government amassed up to 200,000 regular troops on the Afghan-Iranian border.
+In the following crisis between Iran and the Taliban, the Iranian government amassed up to 70,000 regular troops on the Afghan-Iranian border.
 War was eventually averted.

 Many US senior military officials such as Robert Gates, Stanley McChrystal, David Petraeus and others believe that Iran's Islamic Revolutionary Guard Corps was involved in helping the Taliban to a certain extent during the first decade of the twenty-first century.
 Reports in which NATO states accused Iran of supplying and training some Taliban insurgents started coming forward since 2004/2005.
+While not confirmed, the U.S. maintains that Iran supported the Taliban during the War in Afghanistan, and also assessed that Iran paid bounties to the Taliban splinter group known as the Haqqani network.